camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/outbound/slack.md

 description: Send messages to channels or users in your Slack workspace from your BPMN process.
 ---

-The **Slack Connector** allows you to send messages to channels or users in your [Slack](https://slack.com) workspace from your BPMN process.
+The **Slack Connector** is an outbound Connector that allows you to send messages to channels or users in your [Slack](https://slack.com) workspace from your BPMN process.

 ## Prerequisites